SIBMAS: Service history

-Characteristics
+Design

 The long, box-shaped SIBMAS hull is of all-welded steel construction and provides the crew with protection from small arms fire and artillery fragments.
 Most SIBMAS variants possess a horizontal roofline, which slopes inwards at the rear.
 The engine compartment is located in the rear hull and to the left.
 Engine components are removed through the hull roof for servicing.
 Passengers may debark from a large door in the rear hull to the right.
 Entry doors and firing ports are also present in the sides of the vehicle, and there are three hull roof hatches for observation purposes.
 Drivers are seated at the front of the vehicle and provided with a single hatch cover and three large windows.
 The turret of the SIBMAS AFSV-90 is located near the hull front, immediately behind the driving compartment, and is provided with three large rectangular hatches.

 The SIBMAS was built with power-assisted steering, automatic transmission, and run-flat tyres.
 It could also be fitted with night vision sights, a nuclear biological and chemical (NBC) protection suite, an electrical air conditioning system, heater, and a winch.

 Without additional hull ammunition stowage, the SIBMAS could accommodate a maximum of sixteen passengers.